cainem/messaging-thread-pool/README.md

         .for_each(|response: AddResponse|
             assert!(response.success()));

-    // now create 1000 messages asking them for the sum of
+    // now create 1000 messages asking each of them for the sum of
     // the Randoms objects contained random numbers
     // The message will be routed to the thread to where
     // the targeted object resides